apliteni/centos_provision/README.md

 # Provision CentOS for Keitaro TDS

-This repository contains ansible playbooks to provision new server.
+This repository contains an Ansible playbook to provision new bare servers.

-# Server Requirements
- - CentOS 7

-# Client Requirements
+# Compatibility
- - Ansible
+ - CentOS 7, Ansible 2

 ## Install Ansible